jdbirla/JD_JAVA_Learning/Java_Design_Patterns/Bharath_Thippireddy/README.md

 }

 ```
-- single break using reflection api and solution for this problem is ENUM becauce ENUM doesn't have consturctor
+- singleton pattern break using reflection api and solution for this problem is ENUM becauce ENUM doesn't have consturctor
 ```java
 package com.bharath.patterns.singleton;